pendo-io/pendo-mobile-sdk/migration-docs/android-2.x-to-3.x-migration.md

 <td align=center><b>isInitStarted callback </td>
 <td>

-The `onInitStarted` callback was removed from the `PendoPhasesCallbackInterface`:
+The `onInitStarted` callback was removed from the `PendoPhasesCallbackInterface`.

 <b>3.x:</b>